-§ 8.2-5.
+§ 8.1-5.
 Rules and regulations.

-Subject to Title 4 {"Administrative Procedure Act - Regulations"} of the City General Provisions Article, the Commissioner of Housing and Community Development may adopt rules and regulations to carry out this subtitle.
+Subject to Title 4 {"Administrative Procedure Act - Regulations"} of the City General Provisions Article, the Commissioner of Housing and Community Development and the Land Bank Authority of Baltimore City may jointly adopt rules and regulations to carry out this subtitle.